 First up on this top flea markets in Amsterdam list is Dapper Market.
 Located at Dapperstraat, 1093 BS, it’s open 6 days a week (Monday to Saturday).
-Best day to go is on a Saturday at noon in order to experience the market in its full glory.
-Getting there is extremely easy as the nearest tram station is at Wijttenbachstraat, and tram 3, 7, 9, 14 goes from central station.
+The best day to go is on a Saturday at noon in order to experience the market in its full glory.
+Getting there is extremely easy as the nearest tram station is at Wijttenbachstraat, and tram 3, 7, 9, 14 goes from the central station.
 The place is central and is quite well connected by buses and metros too.Compare prices on flights to Amsterdam with Skyscanner

 The Dapper Market is free of charge and it’s definitely one of the most well-known markets.
 The variety of things you can get here is huge, and the costs are quite reasonable.
 This is one of the oldest markets in Amsterdam at about 110 years old.
 Most of the bigger stalls have been there for close to 50 years!

 The range of products is as diverse as it comes.
 From clothes to stationery items, toiletries, household items, warm clothing, food (meat, cheese, fish), flower market, jewellery and other decorative items, shoes and the list goes on and on.
 What is an added advantage to this place, is that all the big supermarkets of Amsterdam are also present here – like Albert Heijn, ethos, Kruidvat, Zeeman etc. There are also a lot of authentic stores for international cuisines like an Indian store that sells spices and some staple food from the country.
 Also has an exclusive Jewish store for the authentic food products.